Bikes · Resale guide

 Insider Checks

-THE FORK SEAL OIL RING TEST: Look at the fork tubes (the shiny metal tubes holding the front wheel).
-Wipe them absolutely clean, then push down on the front suspension a few times, hard.
-Check again — if you see any oil film or a distinct oil ring appearing on the tube, it means the fork seals are leaking.
-This is a ₹5,000-₹8,000 repair per side AND a serious safety hazard if oil drips onto the front brake.
+THE FORK SEAL OIL RING TEST.
+Wipe the shiny metal fork tubes clean.
+Now, push down hard on the front suspension a few times, letting it rebound.
+If you see any oil film or a distinct oil ring appear, the fork seals are leaking.
+This isn’t just a ₹5,000-8,000 repair per side at authorized centers, but also a safety hazard as oil can drip onto your front brake.

-THE CHAIN PULL TEST: Grab the chain at the rear sprocket and try to pull it away from the sprocket.
-If you can pull it far enough to clearly see half the sprocket tooth, the chain and sprocket set needs replacement urgently.
-Also, inspect the sprocket teeth themselves—they should be rounded.
-Hooked or shark-fin shaped teeth indicate severe wear and a costly replacement, usually ₹9,000-₹14,000.
+THE CHAIN PULL TEST.
+At the rear sprocket, try to pull the chain away from the sprocket.
+If you can pull it far enough to clearly see half the sprocket tooth, the chain and sprocket set is stretched and needs replacement.
+Also, inspect the sprocket teeth—they should be rounded, not hooked or shark-fin shaped.
+A worn set costs ₹8,000-12,000 to replace.

-THE COLD ENGINE COLOR TEST: Before the seller even thinks about starting the bike, look closely at the exhaust pipe tip colour.
-A dry and grey appearance is healthy.
-Black, oily soot means the engine is running rich or burning oil, which could be a ₹5,000-₹15,000 issue.
-White crusty deposits can indicate a coolant leak (on liquid-cooled bikes), a ₹4,000-₹10,000 repair.
-Do this BEFORE they start it because exhaust heat burns off evidence quickly.
+THE COLD ENGINE COLOR TEST.
+Before the seller starts the bike, peek at the exhaust pipe tip.
+A dry, grey tip is normal.
+Black, oily soot indicates it’s running rich or burning oil.
+White crusty deposits suggest a coolant leak, which is serious for liquid-cooled bikes.
+Do this before they warm it up, as heat can burn off some evidence.

-THE STEERING HEAD BEARING TEST: Stand in front of the bike, grab both handlebar ends firmly, and rock the front wheel forward-backward (not side to side).
-Any “clunk” or “notch” feeling, particularly when the wheel is straight, means the steering head bearings are worn.
-This is dangerous as it causes wobble at highway speeds and costs ₹5,000-₹8,000 to fix at an authorized centre.
+THE STEERING HEAD BEARING TEST.
+Stand in front of the bike, grab both handlebar ends firmly, and rock the front wheel forward and backward while applying the front brake.
+Any “clunk” or “notch” feeling points to worn steering head bearings.
+This causes dangerous wobbles at highway speeds and is a ₹6,000-9,000 repair at an authorized center.

-THE CLUTCH SLIP TEST: Take the bike for a short ride.
-In the highest gear (e.g., 5th or 6th), ride at a low speed, then open the throttle hard.
+THE CLUTCH SLIP TEST.
+During a test ride, get into the highest gear at a relatively low speed, then open the throttle hard.
 If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, the clutch plates are slipping.
-This indicates a worn clutch, and replacement can cost ₹7,000-₹12,000 depending on parts and labour.
+This means a ₹7,000-10,000 clutch plate replacement is likely needed soon.

 Warranty Status Timeline